| MINUTES OF ANNUAL MEETING

-The 43rd Annual Meeting of the members of Corona College Heights Orange & Lemon Association (CCH) was held at the Associations packing facility located 8000 Lincoln Avenue in Riverside, California.
+The 48th Annual Meeting of the members of Corona College Heights Orange & Lemon Association (CCH) was held at the Association's packing facility located 8000 Lincoln Avenue in Riverside, California.

-Secretary Jaspan reported that 245 votes were present in person.
-152 votes were needed for a quorum.
+Secretary Jaspan reported that 141 votes were present in person.
+99 votes of a possible 491 votes were needed for a quorum.
 The Secretary declared a quorum was present and the meeting was competent to conduct business.

-Chairman Colladay called for a motion to approve the Presidents report and to place it on file.
-So moved by Mike Lassalette, seconded by Ken Doty, and unanimously carried.
+Chairman Chairman Colladay called for a motion to approve the President's report and to place it on file.
+So moved by Mike Lassalette, seconded by Ken Doty and unanimously carried.

-Chairman Colladay called for a motion to approve and place on file the minutes of the Annual Meeting of December 8, 2006.
-So moved by Ken Doty, seconded by John Gless, and unanimously carried.
+Chairman Colladay called for a motion to "approve and place on file the minutes of the Annual Meeting of December 13, 2013."
+So moved by John Gless, seconded by Darl Young, and unanimously carried.

 The Chairman called on a report from the Nominating Committee.
-Mr. B. Hillebrecht of the Nominating Committee placed the names of the following in nomination and they are as follows:
+Dr. Godfrey of the Nominating Committee placed the names of the following in nomination and they are as follows:

 Charles W. Colladay